frychicken/PiGen/README.md

 In the future, i will create new batch file (not this) which will generate all possible combinations alphabet, numeric, special characters password, customize length.

-This is a officail release version ( ver 5.1.1 - Network Authentication Required )
+This is a official release version for Windows ( ver 5.1.1 - Network Authentication Required )

 ## how to use